pchauha7/IntelligentSurveilence/README.md

   <img src="./Architecture_of_Surveillance_system.png" alt="Architure overview of Surveillance system"/>
 </p>

-Following are the setup instruction to for different components taken into accout:
+Following are the setup instruction for different components of the system taken into accout:

 #### Raspberry Pi